CBravoR/AdvancedAnalyticsLabs/README.md

 ## Data Management and a Primer on Visualization

 11. [SQL Refresher](Lab_11_SQL_Connections.ipynb): Refresher on SQL, how to access it from Python, and a very light introduction to [SQLAlchemy](https://www.sqlalchemy.org/).

+12. [Primer on Visualization](Lab_12_Visualization_Primer.ipynb): A few plots using pyplot, seaborn and plotly.
+Very introductory primer.

 These labs are available under the GPL v3, feel free to use them as you wish.
 I'll be grateful if you can point to the Github, as I'll keep these updated in subsequent iterations of the modules where I teach this.
 As always, these notebooks are provided with no guarantees.